distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 **Goal:** Allow futarchy insights to be used to inform which action to take, while also not distorting futarchy returns and providing optionality/convexity to owners of "good outcome" shares.

 **Implementation:** Choose the action to execute completely at random, irrespective of futarchy prices in a small percentage of cases.
 In all other cases, revert all trades and execute the action recommended by futarchy.
+The rationale for choosing the action at random in the minority of cases is to prevent the convexity effects described in Strategy 2 from biasing prices in favour of the more uncertain action.

+This strategy is also useful in contexts where the cost of running an experiment to test the effectiveness of an action is higher than just

 **Problems:**
 1. This significantly reduces capital efficiency for traders, and hence also reduces the precision/sensitivity of the futarchy price discovery process to small signals.
 This is a result of the fact that in the vast majority of cases, all trades will be reverted, preventing traders from converting their information edge into returns on their capital.

 2. It causes there to be a trade-off between how often you can use the knowledge gained from the futarchy market (and how often you do not have to take action at random, which may be very costly) versus the minimum signal which the futarchy market prices can detect.

 - related links
     - [https://www.greaterwrong.com/posts/xnC68ZfTkPyzXQS8p/prediction-markets-are-confounded-implications-for-the](https://www.greaterwrong.com/posts/xnC68ZfTkPyzXQS8p/prediction-markets-are-confounded-implications-for-the)